 During Passover, Hillel provides multiple Seders (conservative, reform, a fraternity/sorority Seder, and a freshman Seder) and offers a kosher-for-Passover meal plan of lunches and dinners the entire week.

-Be sure to fill out and turn in your religious observance forms to your professors during the first 2 weeks of classes if you plan to miss classes to observe the high holy days or Passover: request-for-accomodation-religious-observances-3
+Be sure to fill out and turn in your religious observance forms to your professors early in the semester if you plan to miss classes to observe the high holy days or Passover: request-for-accomodation-religious-observances-3

 IU’s Religious Observance Policy